krachdd/pseudo3D_stokes/README.md

 If you are using the **Pseudo-3D-Stokes module for varying apertures** module in scientific publications and in the academic context, please cite our publication:
-**A novel geometry-informed drag term formulation for depth-averaged Stokes simulations with varying apertures.**
+**A novel geometry-informed drag term formulation for pseudo-3D Stokes simulations with varying apertures.**

 *Advances in Water Resources*, TODOVolume, TODOPages, (2024).
 TODO Link To Paper